lucasburlingham/batteryTimer/README.md

 <li>Log (append) text with current time to a file in temporary or user-accessable folder for review later.
 <li>Wait 2 minutes
 <li>log to file again
-<li>repeat until computer dies from powerloss.
+<li>repeat until computer dies from power loss.